dhh1128/kila/numbers.md

 Ordinals are constructed by adding the suffix *-xm* to the number.
 This rule is completely regular.
 Thus, the translation of English 'first' or '1st' could be written as *1xm* or (less commonly) *unxm* in kila.

 Words for groups of a given size are built with numbers plus the suffix *-mqn*.
 This is analogous to the French pattern of adding *-aine* to a number: *ventaine* is a group of 20, *centaine* is a group of 100, and *douzaine* is a group of 12 &mdash; compare English *dozen*).
 The kila word *untomqn* means 'dozen'.
+## Decimals

+Decimal numbers are written using a period, as in English: *3.14*.
+When spoken, the decimal point is pronounced as *ko* (the word for 'with'), and the digits after the decimal are spoken as individual digit words.
+Thus *3.14* is pronounced *si ko un kq*.

+## Fractions

+Fractions are written using the slash notation, as in English: *5/6*.
+When spoken, fractions follow the pattern numerator-*dx*-ordinal, where *dx* means 'from/of'.
+The ordinal (*-xm* suffix) converts the denominator into its ordinal form, which also serves as the fractional unit ('sixth', 'eighth', etc.).
+Thus *5/6* is pronounced *fai dx ceixm* (literally, 'five from sixth').

+## Digit Sequences

+When numbers function as codes rather than quantities — such as phone numbers, social security numbers, street addresses, or identification codes — they are pronounced as pure digit sequences without the *-po* power-of-ten system.
+For example, 007 as a code would be pronounced *zo zo sxt*, not as the number seven.

+## Script
 A python script, [saynum.py](saynum.py), is available.
 Given any number, it generates the corresponding kila syllables.